freedelity/apple-lightning/serial_mitm/README.md

 and a MFI accessory in order to communicate with an iOS app using any UART interface.

-This is intended to run on an Arduino but other AVR boards can be used.
+This is intended to run on an Arduino Mega but other AVR boards with 3 UART can be used.

  - **RX1** should be connected to **Data1** pin of the iDevice's lightning port.
  - **TX1** should be connected to **Data2** pin of the iDevice's lightning port.